 Ice Skating at Eden, until the 18th

-There’s not long left now to ice skate in Cornwall so head along to The Eden Project this month to make the most of it before it leave us to make way for Spring.
+There’s not long left now to ice skate in Cornwall so head along to The Eden Project this month to make the most of it before it leaves us to make way for Spring.

 Visit the Cornish Seal Sanctuary, all month